-- Experienced leader with a strong financial, management, manufacturing and regulatory matters background as Chairman and CEO of United States Steel Corporation. - Deep knowledge of enhancing shareholder value in a complex enterprise. - Significant financial and accounting expertise as the CFO of United States Steel Corporation. - Extensive experience on strategic, operational and financial oversight gained as a director of large public company boards.
+- Experienced leader with a strong background in financial, human capital management, workplace culture, operations, safety, manufacturing and regulatory matters as Chairman and CEO of United States Steel Corporation. - · Deep knowledge of enhancing shareholder value in a complex enterprise. - Significant financial and accounting expertise as the CFO of United States Steel Corporation. - Extensive experience in strategic, operational and financial oversight gained as a Director of large public company boards

+Effective August 1, 2024 Mr. Surma transitioned from Executive Chair of the Marathon Petroleum Corporation Board of Directors to its Lead Independent Director.
 Due to their affiliate nature, we count Mr. Surma's concurrent service on the boards of Marathon Petroleum Corporation and its wholly owned subsidiary, MPLX GP LLC, as one for purposes of the numerical limits on outside public company board memberships contained in our Director time commitments policy.
-For more information on this policy, please see page 19.
+For more information on this policy, please see page 21.